pearswick/dumpany/README.md

    pip install -r requirements.txt
    ```

-5. Create a `.env` file with your API key and place this in your dumpany directory:
+5. Use a basic text editor to create a `.env` file with your API key and place this in your dumpany directory.
+You can also change the `DUMP_DIR` variable to wherever you want the documents saved:
    ```
    API_KEY=your_api_key_here
    DUMP_DIR=dump